Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Put off getting a companion if you’re about to graduate college and don’t know where you might move after.
 Consider getting a small cat if you’re not yet stable in your career and have to hop from job to job.

-Think about whether you will move soon and whether your companion can come with you before diving in and getting one.
+Before you get one, consider whether you will move soon and whether your companion can come with you.

 What Am I Going to Do?

-I didn’t write this because I’m going to give them up or change anything I’m doing.
-I’m writing it to acknowledge my feelings.
+I didn’t write this because I will give them up or change anything I’m doing.
+I’m writing to acknowledge my feelings and let others know their regret is valid.

-People don’t talk about these regrets or acknowledge that having pets can hold them back, but these conversations are essential.
+People don’t discuss these regrets or acknowledge that having pets can hold them back, but these conversations are essential.
 They can prevent people from getting pets who probably shouldn’t have them while offering others a realistic idea of what to expect if they choose to adopt.

 So, if you regret getting pets, it’s not the end of the world.
 It doesn’t make you a bad person.

-In fact, it’s best to acknowledge your feelings so you can decide what the best way to move forward is for both you and them.
+In fact, it’s best to acknowledge your feelings so you can decide the best way to move forward for you and them.

 It’s refreshing to see someone honestly address the drawbacks of having pets, particularly indoor house pets.
 We have a couple of stray outdoor adopted animals, a cat and a dog.
 They don’t come inside but have freedom to roam the 800 acres of wooded wetlands around our house.
 All we have to do when we travel is to pay someone to put food in their bowls once a day.
 But even at that we don’t intend to replace them when they pass.
 We prefer the company of each other and of our friends to that of pets.